Improving the adaptive and continuous learning capabilities of artificial neural networks: Lessons from multi-neuromodulatory dynamics: Introducing multi-neuromodulatory dynamics to ANNs

 \subsubsection{Neuromodulation-aware DNNs}

-Neuromodulatory-aware components have primarily been integrated into ANNs at two scales: learning rules and hyperparameter adaptation (\Cref{fig:F2}).
-At the higher, more global level, neuromodulatory signals influence the entire network over slower time scales in response to environmental context.
-These mechanisms are often implemented through context-driven hyperparameter updates.
-Some approaches include updating the learning rate and the momentum to optimize performance in response to changing conditions \citep{mei_effects_2023, wilson_neuromodulated_2018}, modifying the slope and bias of the activation functions \citep{vecoven_introducing_2020}, or modulating uncertainty to maintain stable learning and prevent catastrophic forgetting \citep{brna_uncertainty-based_2020}.
+Neuromodulatory-inspired components have been integrated into ANNs through learning rules and hyperparameter adaptation.
+At the more global level, neuromodulatory signals influence the entire network on slower timescales.
+These mechanisms are often implemented through context-driven hyperparameter update.
+Examples include updating the learning rate and momentum to optimize performance in response to changing conditions \citep{mei_effects_2023, wilson_neuromodulated_2018}, modifying the slope and bias of the activation functions \citep{vecoven_introducing_2020}, or modulating uncertainty to maintain stable learning and prevent catastrophic forgetting \citep{brna_uncertainty-based_2020}.